Spin-orbit correlations and exchange-bias control in twisted Janus dichalcogenide multilayers: Spin-texture in twisted Janus bilayers

 \section{Spin-texture in twisted Janus bilayers}

-We first address the emergence of flat bands in the magnetic van der Waals heterostructure, and in particular, how spin-orbit and exchange effects the low energy flat bands.
-We will consider an effective model for the Janus system that incorporates all the effects of intrinsic Ising spin-orbit coupling, Rashba spin-orbit coupling.
+We first address the emergence of flat bands in the Janus van der Waals heterostructure, and in particular, how the different types of spin-orbit affect the low energy electronic structure.
+In particular, Janus materials have coexisting types of spin-orbit coupling, namely Ising and Rashba \cite{Sant2020,2020arXiv200707579S,PhysRevB.103.035414}, whose relative strength substantially impact the low energy electronic dispersion (Fig. \ref{fig:fig1}b).
+Such interplay of spin-orbit effects further impacts the quasi flat bands of a twisted heterostructure (Fig. \ref{fig:fig1}c), and therefore would be expected to have an importan impact in potentially correlated states.
+To model these systems, we consider an effective real-space model for the Janus material that incorporates the effects of intrinsic Ising spin-orbit coupling and Rashba spin-orbit coupling.
 We will focus the discussion on the conduction band of the model, yet an analogous discussion can be performed for the valence band.
-The Janus dichalcogenide system is captured by an effective honeycomb lattice model of the following form
+The Janus dichalcogenide system is captured by an effective honeycomb lattice model (Fig. \ref{fig:fig1}d) of the following form